damianpereira86/api-automation-training/README.md

 **Objective**: Implement the authenticate method.

-1. Go to the ServiceBase class and find the example `authenticate` method
+1. Go to the ServiceBase class and find the example `authenticate` method.
 2. Read the method and the [documentation](https://github.com/damianpereira86/api-automation-training/tree/main/framework#authentication) to understand what it does.
-3. Modify the authenticate method implementation
+3. Remove the skip notation in your Staff tests.
-   1. Add the USER and PASSWORD environment variables to the .env file
+4. Use the authentication method in your Staff tests to make them pass.
-   2. Modify line 46 to call the `GET /user/login` endpoint.
-Note that this endpoint is a GET, and expects two params instead of a payload as in the example.
+   1. Add the USER and PASSWORD environment variables to the .env file with values: USER=admin; PASSWORD=password
-   3. Set the obtained Session ID correctly according to the API documentation.
-Check the [Delete Pet](https://petstore.swagger.io/#/pet/deletePet) request for information on how to set the session ID.
+   2. Modify the tests to call the authenticate method from a before hook to get the config with the auth header.
-   4. Modify the Delete Pet test to call the authenticate method from a before hook.
+   3. Send the config in all your Staff related calls to the StaffService methods.

 **Deliverable**:

-- Create a PR with the new authenticate method and the modified Delete.
+- Create a PR with the Staff endpoints now passing.

 ---